Skip to content

 Now, imagine a warm, golden light beginning to gather around you.

-This light is gentle and nurturing — it has no expectations, no demands.
+This light is gentle and nurturing.
+It has no expectations, no demands.
 It simply exists to hold you.

 Notice how it feels on your skin, like sunshine on a quiet afternoon.